sysbiolux/PD-rSNP_SCARB2/README.md

 ## Figure 1
 Figure 1 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
 Figure 1A has been created with [BioRender](https://www.biorender.com/)

+## Figure 2
+Figure 2 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
+Figure 2A has been created with [BioRender](https://www.biorender.com/)

+## Figure 3
+Figure 3 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
+Figure 3A has been created with [BioRender](https://www.biorender.com/)

+## Figure 4
+Figure 4 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).

+## Supplementary Figure 1
+Supplementary Figure 1 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).

+## Supplementary Figure 2
+Supplementary Figure 1 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).